 - Load security

-Boot or tailgate can be secured in the closed position.
+Boot or tailgate can be secured in a closed position.

 - Tyres and wheels

 Condition, security, tyre size and type and tread depth.
 Spare tyres are not inspected.
-Note: vehicles first used on or after 1 January 2012 – check of the MIL for tyre pressure monitoring.
+Note vehicles first used on or after 1 January 2012 – check the MIL for tyre pressure monitoring.